MakeSchool-17/ios-app-gregwk/ADD.md

 Calendar Date Picker for selecting assignment date during assignment creation/editing -- https://github.com/hons82/THCalendarDatePicker

 Code for PhotoTakingHelper.Swift borrowed with permission from Josh Archer, and from Make School Makestagram tutorial.

+Sweet app icon for Portfolio Tracker created by Tyler Hoffman (my friend, and the second best developer to ever come out of South Africa.)